 But to do that, you really need to be able to close the loop between sales and marketing.
 Website visits and bounce rates are great (read: mandatory) metrics for marketers.
 They don’t, however, give salespeople a lot of actionable insights.

 Joining the dots with visitor identification and web visitor tracking

 Most people are familiar with the titan of the free website analytics world: Google Analytics.

 GA has been a revolutionary tool for digital marketers because it allows us to see, at scale, how people are reacting to the changes we make, the content we produce, and much more.
 Oh, and did I mention that it was free?

 But what if you don’t want to view this kind of data at scale?
 What if you’re looking for something much more targeted?
-This is where individual web visitor tracking or visitor identification comes in.
+This is where individual website visitor tracking or visitor identification comes in.

 Where Google Analytics gives you a pseudo-anonymized set of data, visitor identification allows you to track individual visitors, so you can see the specific pages a lead, prospect or customer has viewed.

 This is how sales processes can close the gap with marketing technology, bringing the two closer together.

 Beat the competition to the sale